Rihay66/3Sisters-Documentation/Engine/Window/Window.md

-The Window is responsible for creating a OpenGL context window which allows for direct/indirect functionality of other components within the engine such as the [[Sprite Renderer]].
+The Window is responsible for creating a OpenGL context window which allows for direct/indirect functionality of other components within the engine such as the [[Quad Renderer]].

 The Window class is an abstract class meaning YOU HAVE TO inherit this class which means creating a class that inherits from Window in order to make use of it.